cajuncoding/cajuncoding.github.io/_posts/2020-08-01-azure-functions-newtonsoft-json-conflict.md

 <a name="resolution"></a>
 ## So, what's the real resolution?

 Well, I spent all this time doing research with some Google-Fu...but I didn't really look closely enough at the error that Visual Studio was showing.
 As it turns out the error is telling us what we can do, but it's just not super clear.
 Microsoft has added in the ability to mostly account for this into the compiler (MSBuild Task) and the error does explain it...sorta:

 `Install/reference Newtonsoft.Json 12.0.1 directly to project <YOUR_PROJECT_NAME_HERE>`

 But, what does that really mean?
-Well, there is some additional documentation hidden in plain sight, but oh-so easily overlooked in the [Readme for Azure Functions on Github right here](https://github.com/Azure/azure-functions-vs-build-sdk#q-i-need-a-different-newtonsoftjson-version-what-do-i-do)!
+Well, there is some additional documentation hidden in plain sight, but oh-so easily overlooked, in the [Readme for Azure Functions on Github right here](https://github.com/Azure/azure-functions-vs-build-sdk#q-i-need-a-different-newtonsoftjson-version-what-do-i-do)!

 For posterity, I'm capturing the current Q&A on Json in this thumbnail:
 > <img src="../assets/img/2020-08-01-azure-functions-newtonsoft-json-conflict/azure-fn-qa-capture-browser-window.png " class="thumbnail" data-zoomable />

 So applying that (incredibly easy solution), all we need to really do is add a direct reference to our primary project -- the one that is using the Azure Functions SDK -- then things do start to get a lot better!
-Not perfect (more on that in a sec.) but much better:
+Not perfect (more on that in a sec.) but much better.

 In Visual Studio for .Net Core, we can just double-click the project name and we see the project file's raw Xml and edit it... or use Nuget Package manager to just install the version of Json needed (*should be the version that matches the library you are using, or the latest version needed among various libraries*).
 For us this was **Newtonsoft.Json v12.0.1**.